tag1consulting/goose/README.md

 * `--worker`: starts a Goose process in worker mode.
 How many workers are in a given Gaggle is defined by the `--expect-workers` option, documented below.
 * `--no-hash-check`: tells Goose to ignore if the load test applications don't match between worker(s) and manager.
 Not recommended.

-The `--no-stats`, `--only-summary`, `--reset-stats`, `--status-codes`, and `--no-hash-check` flags must be set on the manager.
+The `--no-stats`, `--only-summary`, `--no-reset-stats`, `--status-codes`, and `--no-hash-check` flags must be set on the manager.
 Workers inheret these flags from the manager

 ### Goose Run-time Options